Jan Norberger: Political career

 Norberger was sworn in as the Member for Joondalup on 11 April 2013.
 He was a serving member of the Economics and Industry Standing Committee.

 A redrawing of state electoral boundaries in December 2015 saw the seat of Joondalup cede the suburbs of Craigie and Joondalup and gain Mullaloo and Ocean Reef.
 These boundary changes had the effect of strengthening the Liberal Party's margin in the seat to 10.4%.

 On 29 March 2016 Premier Colin Barnett promoted Norberger to Parliamentary Secretary to the Minister for Planning; Disability Services as part of his broader cabinet re-shuffle.

-In 2017, Noberger was one of a number of MPs embroiled in controversy related to attempts to 'branch stack' the Liberal Party according to faith.
+In 2017, Norberger was one of a number of MPs embroiled in controversy related to attempts to 'branch stack' the Liberal Party according to faith.
 He is a member of the Pentecostal Globalheart Church, along with Environment Minister Albert Jacob, and MP for Moore Ian Goodenough, while the directors of Globalheart Church, David and Cindy Harding, are vice-presidents of the Liberal Party's Moore Division.
-Noberger and Jacob employed members of Globalheart as staff once they entered parliament.
-Noberger and Jacob are involved with Kingdom First, the church's business networking group.
+Norberger and Jacob employed members of Globalheart as staff once they entered parliament.
+Norberger and Jacob are involved with Kingdom First, the church's business networking group.

 In the 2017 state election Norberger lost his seat to Labor candidate Emily Hamilton, with a swing of 11%, and a margin of 1.2%.

+As of 2024, Norberger is a board member for Tenacious House, a drug rehabilitation therapeutic community run by Globalheart Church.

+In 2024, Norberger was announced as the Liberal Party's candidate for the federal seat of Pearce in the 2025 Australian federal election.
+He was unsuccessful, with Tracey Roberts retaining the seat.